geekusa/combined-feature-classifier/README.md

 #### Hyper-parameter Tuning and Final Trials
 I selected two feature sets and three algorithms to explore further because to their performance and stability against this dataset.
 The two feature sets as just mentioned were "Combined Features Spare/Binary" and "Combined Features Binary/Binary".
 The three algorithms selected were LinearSVC, ExtraTreesClassifier, and MLPClassifier.

 I first worked on tuning the hyper-parameters of the algorithms with the feature sets ([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/HYPERPARAMETER_TUNING)) using GridSearchCV.
-Here I ran into two different problems both around the problem of grid search completely hangning.
+Here I ran into two different problems both around the problem of grid search completely hanging.
 However each issue was different.

 The first issue was with LinearSVC, I could make heads or tails out of it because the algorithm itself completed in seconds.
 After some digging I was able to find a [Github issue](https://github.com/scikit-learn/scikit-learn/issues/8918) that stated that `return_train_score` is by default set to True and could cause this.
 Changing this to False fixed the problem and sure enough the documentation talks about performance of the command with plans to change its default in the future.

-The second issue was with MLPClassifier with the same behaviour but I already had set `return_train_score=False`.
+The second issue was with MLPClassifier with the same behavior but I already had set `return_train_score=False`.
 Digging again, after a combination of turning on debugging on gridsearch and the algorithm and this [Github issue](https://github.com/scikit-learn/scikit-learn/issues/5115) tipping me off, I found that the problem was with multi-threading.
 After setting `n_jobs` to 1, I could finally get GridSearchCV to complete.

-Now that I had tuned hyper-parameters, I tried multiple trials with each algorith individually and the VotingClassifier made up of the tuned algorithms([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/FINAL_TRIALS)).
+Now that I had tuned hyper-parameters, I tried multiple trials with each algorithm individually and the VotingClassifier made up of the tuned algorithms([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/FINAL_TRIALS)).
 I then finished by making a voting classifier made up of all three and running cross-validation on it.
 I had intended on doing such really in the first place, which was why I chose both an odd number of algorithms (so I could have a majority) and why I chose three algorithms that were very different from each other.
 I then ran 10-fold cross-validation.
 Looking at their cv results:

 _Combined Features Spare/Binary Cross-Validation_
 ![sparse_binary_cv](PROJECT_FILES/IMG/sparse_binary_cv.png)